Article 9 of EMAC Law

 - Costs not substantiated by actual receipts or insufficient documentation

-- Workers compensation benefits for claims
+- Workers' Compensation benefits for claims

-- Backfill costs for personnel unless mutually agreed upon upfront by both the Requesting and Assisting States and included in the cost estimate
+- Backfill costs for personnel unless mutually agreed upon upfront by both the Requesting and Assisting States

 Deploying personnel should remember to establish